 by Emily Smith, MS Equine Nutrition Platinum Performance®

 Flaxseed is an excellent source of alpha linolenic acid (ALA), which is the most prevalent omega-3 fatty acid in plant food.
 ALA naturally exists in fresh pasture grass; however, it is quickly depleted in hay.
 Horses that consume a hay-based diet will consume significantly less omega-3 fatty acids than horses that have consistent access to quality pasture grasses due to the rapid decline in the concentration of omega-3 fatty acids that occurs after hay has been cut, cured and baled.
-Omega-3 fatty acids have less potent inflammatory effects, and, in fact, may directly resolve inflammation by lowering levels of circulating pro-inflammatory enzymes.
-Because of this anti-inflammatory effect, omega-3 fatty acids provide a wide spectrum of health benefits.
-Supplementation with omega-3 fatty acids typically results in a sleek coat and healthy skin.
+Supplementation with additional omega-3 fatty acids, like ALA found in flaxseed, provides a wide spectrum of health benefits and typically results in a sleek coat and healthy skin.

-Veterinarians often recommend omega-3 fatty acid supplementation to maintain a normal inflammatory response.
+Veterinarians often recommend omega-3 fatty acid supplementation to maintain overall health.
 Flax-based omega-3 supplementation has been shown to effectively increase cell membrane content of omega-3 fatty acids when compared to non-supplemented horses.
 Omega-3 fatty acids impact each cell membrane by increasing membrane fluidity.
 This enhances cell-to-cell communication, cell receptor function and controls the transport of compounds into and out of the cell.
 Benefits attributed to supplements containing flax has been seen in both horses and dogs.